spotify/helios/docs/how_to_deploy.md

   `--name NAME`            hostname to register as (default: system's fqdn)

-  `--domain DOMAIN`        Service registration domain.
+  `--domain DOMAIN`        Optional.
+Service registration domain.
+Used for the master to register itself with the service registrar.

-  `--service-registry`     Service registry address.
+  `--service-registry`     Optional.
+Service registry address.
 Overrides domain.
+Used for the master to register itself with the service registrar.

-  `--service-registrar-plugin PATH_TO_PLUGIN` Service registration plugin used to register the master with an external service (EtcD for example).
-These are not well documented yet or open sourced.
+  `--service-registrar-plugin PATH_TO_PLUGIN` Optional.
+Service registration plugin used to register the master with an external service (EtcD for example).
+These are not well documented yet.
+Used for the master to register itself with the service registrar.

   `--zk ZK`                zookeeper connection string (default: localhost:2181) Can include multiple zookeeper hosts (example: `zookeeper1.example.com:2181,zookeeper2.example.com:2181,zookeeper3.example.com:2181`).

-  `--zk-session-timeout ZK_SESSION_TIMEOUT` zookeeper session timeout (default: 60000)
+  `--zk-session-timeout ZK_SESSION_TIMEOUT` Optional.
+Zookeeper session timeout (default: 60000)

-  `--zk-connection-timeout ZK_CONNECTION_TIMEOUT` zookeeper connection timeout (default: 15000)
+  `--zk-connection-timeout ZK_CONNECTION_TIMEOUT` Optional.
+Zookeeper connection timeout (default: 15000)

   `--no-metrics` Turn off all collection and reporting of metrics (default: false)

-  `--statsd-host-port STATSD_HOST_PORT` host:port of where to send statsd metrics (to be useful, --no-metrics must *NOT* be specified)
+  `--statsd-host-port STATSD_HOST_PORT` Optional.
+The host:port of where to send statsd metrics (to be useful, --no-metrics must *NOT* be specified)

-  --riemann-host-port RIEMANN_HOST_PORT host:port of where to send riemann events and metrics (to be useful, --no-metrics must *NOT* be specified)
+  --riemann-host-port RIEMANN_HOST_PORT Optional.
+The host:port of where to send riemann events and metrics (to be useful, --no-metrics must *NOT* be specified)

   `-v, --verbose` (default: 0)